-Before doing any work in a your apartment you will need to review your building’s alteration agreement.
-To learn more check out an article we wrote on Alteration Agreements
+Before doing any work in your apartment you will need to review your building’s alteration agreement.
+To learn more check out an article we wrote on Alteration Agreements.

 - An Alteration Type 1 (Alt 1) is an application to the Department Of Buildings (DOB) in which the work to be performed in the alteration would require a new updated Certificate Of Occupancy.